-This week, in the reddit 52 weeks of baking challenge, I predict that we will see a lot of banana breads.
-Why?
-Because it’s quick bread week, and everyone has been making banana bread this year.
-I was actually planning to make a banana bread too until I realized that a kale bread would an easy stand-in for a copycat babka that a friend has asked me to make.
+I was also actually planning to make a banana bread at first.
+But then I realized that a kale bread would an easy stand-in for a copycat babka that a friend has asked me to make.

 Don’t get fooled by the kale in this slightly sweet kale and cheese quick bread.
 There’s very little else healthy about it.